microsoft/AI-Robot-Challenge-Lab/README.md

 source devel/setup.bash
 roslaunch sorting_demo sorting_demo.launch
 ```
 Wait until the Sawyer robot simulation starts.
-If it is the first time you open gazebo it may need to download some models and take a while.
+If it is the first time you open Gazebo it may need to download some models and take a while.
 Eventually, two windows must open:
  * Gazebo simulator
  * Rviz visualizer